smholvoet/smholvoet.github.io/_posts/2021-02-14-Dependabot-Azure-DevOps.md

 ![dependabot-results-2](/assets/images/dependabot-results-2.png)

-Dependabot created a seperate branch for any outdated package it found, and raised a pull request 🔥🔥🔥.
+Dependabot created a separate branch for any outdated package it found, and raised a pull request 🔥🔥🔥.

 Combined with the necessary branch policies (e.g. [build validation](https://docs.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops#build-validation)), you could make sure any updated packages won't break your build.
-All in all a great tool which takes care of depedency scanning for you 💪.
+All in all a great tool which takes care of dependency scanning for you 💪.